Quafadas/cask-laminar/README.md

 - JSON API
 - Shared client / server code

-The choices made...
+The choices made... and POC problems solved in this template.

 1. Client written (ahem, stolen, thanks raquo) with [Laminar](https://github.com/raquo/Laminar), interacting with server using laminars native Ajax integration

 2. Server with [cask](https://com-lihaoyi.github.io/cask/) serving both the compiled Javascript for the client and the classic CRUD api for server-side interactions for simple deployment / development

-3. Routing is via a questionable semi safe custom API concept - it's worked well for me.
+3. Backend routing is via a questionable semi safe custom API concept - it's worked well for me.
 YMMV.
-Ideally, there would be tapir or endpoints4s... but none support cask... adding them added complexity against the principle above.
+Ideally, there would be tapir or endpoints4s... but none support cask... and adding them added complexity against the principle above.

+3. Part deux : Frontend routing via waypoint

 4. ScalaJS bundler for JS dependancies (Vega in this case)